Kozea/WeasyPrint/docs/tutorial.rst

 hyperlinks and bookmarks, etc.  Documents also have a :meth:`~Document.write_pdf` method, and you can get a subset of the pages with :meth:`~Document.copy()`.
-Finally, for ultimate control, :meth:`~Page.paint` individual pages anywhere on any type of cairo surface.
+Finally, for ultimate control, :meth:`~Page.paint` individual pages anywhere on any pydyf stream.

 .. [#] Pages in the same document do not always have the same size.